Four Bridge Poems

 Beneath the bridge until the tides went out,

-Nineteen Thirty-four with the bascule design,
+Razed and replaced with the bascule design,

-That the bridge failed to open in ’Thirty-Seven
+Which failed to open in ’Thirty-Seven

-Curbing of spying, Nineteen Thirty-nine,
+The curbing of spying, Nineteen Thirty-nine,

-And a crude bomb removed in ’Sixty-eight,
+And a home-made bomb removed in ’Sixty-eight.

-That the birds who came in Nineteen Seventy
+The birds who came in Nineteen Seventy

 Were urged to leave with a recorded cry,

-Then poisoned by the DPW;
+Then poisoned by the DPW.

-That the woman who leaped from the railing
+The lone woman who leaped from the railing

 Did not die in Nineteen Seventy-four

-Because she landed in forgiving sand;
+Because she landed in forgiving sand,

-Protesting that the surface weave could kill;
+Protesting that the surface weave could kill.

 Now the flexible bascule bridge has been

-Until the towns decide what kind they want;
+Until the towns decide what kind they want.

 Now in the town report, the space beneath